 Families: Once Your Child Is Accepted

-In line with the guidance of the State of Maine and our accrediting body, the American Camp Association, we will offer a Hybrid Camp Program for 2020:
+In line with the guidance of the State of Maine and our accrediting body, the American Camp Association, we are offering residential camp for 2021 for rising 5th-11th graders.
+Our focus is to offer the program for returning campers from 2019 and 2020.

 In order to attend Camp Susan Curtis, all children must complete the registration process.
 For information about registration, click here.
 For more information on our programs and eligibility, click here.
 For family resources, please see below.